NoteDance/Note/README.md

 # Installation:
-To use Note you need to download it and then unzip it to site-packages.
+To use Note you need to download it and then unzip it to site-packages folder.

 # Create neural network: